DmitryRendov/aws-sandbox-terraform/README.md

 Non-breaking changes that do not require a new version:

 * Adding outputs (usually)
-* Use your best judgement
+* Use your best judgment

 ## Using the AWS Console with multiple roles

 When asked to change your account password, please log out again after setting the password.
 Log in with a fresh session using the new password and current MFA token.
 This should ensure you have sufficient access to assume the correct roles as usual.
 The AWS console supports the ability to assume different roles directly within the console interface.
 Each day you want to work in the AWS console, you will log into the Bastion account with your chosen credentials when running the bootstrap script.
 After logging into the Bastion account and entering your MFA token, you will be taken to the console home page.
 From the home page, you now have permission to assume the different roles granted to you.
 [The document](http://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_switch-role-console.html) shows you how to manually enter different roles to make them available in the console to switch to.
 For your convenience, we also link directly to the different available roles so you can add them to your browser easily.
 They are linked next to the role's name below and with the text 'Console Switch Role.'

 ### Switch accounts/roles
-You can switch between the AWS accounts using the roles, automatically created for you in every account.
-The process to assume these new roles is the same as the process above except the role name will now be standartized such as firstName_lastName (i.e. dmitry_rendov).
+You can switch between the AWS accounts using the roles automatically created for you in every account.
+The process to assume these new roles is the same as the process above, except the role name will now be standartized, such as firstName_lastName (i.e. dmitry_rendov).
 Here is an example URL to assume a role in the

 Production account:
 * https://signin.aws.amazon.com/switchrole?account=091599657285&roleName=dmitry_rendov&displayName=Prod

-To use these new roles in the CLI run the following commands but replace the account id and name with the correct values:
+To use these new roles in the CLI run the following commands, but replace the account id and name with the correct values:
 ```
 aws --profile prod-dmitry_rendov configure set role_arn arn:aws:iam::091599657285:role/dmitry_rendov
 aws --profile prod-dmitry_rendov configure set region us-east-1
 aws --profile prod-dmitry_rendov configure set source_profile sts
 ```

-Each user's permissions are defined in the terraform repo (either in bastion/global/global/users.tf).
+Each user's permissions are defined in the Terraform repo (either in bastion/global/global/users.tf).

 By default, a user has Administrator Access to the Dev account and Read Only Access to other accounts unless specified otherwise.
-Each user also can manage their password and MFA device in the Dev account.
+Each user can also manage their password and MFA device in the Dev account.

 ### Switching roles in the AWS web console
 Click on your name in the top right of the AWS console, and choose Switch Role